saksham25bai11322-tech/Emotion-detection/README.md

-# Emotion-detection
+# Face-detection
-To judge the user emotion using facial expressions
+To detect the users face

-The agent will require you to provide camera permission for it to work